Design Governance

 What I asked myself: "If a 14-year-old wants to book a pet sitter, what could go wrong?"

-Result: Compliance architecture ready.
-ISO 27001 certification application in progress.
-Not because I'm a regulatory expert β because I asked the right questions early.
+Result: Compliance architecture designed with regulatory best practices in mind.
+The approach supports security and data protection frameworks.
+Not because I'm a regulatory expert — because I asked the right questions early.

 Why This Matters for Your Team

-Evidence: 2+ years at ACY with zero design-related regulatory violations across 40+ jurisdictions.
-Not because I'm a legal expert β because I know when to ask for help, and I build compliance into the design process from the start.
+Evidence: 2+ years at ACY with a strong track record of compliance-first design across 40+ jurisdictions.
+Not because I'm a legal expert — because I know when to ask for help, and I build compliance into the design process from the start.

 See This Approach in Action